Jieiku/abridge/README.md

 - Switcher automatically displays a dark or light version depending on browser/OS settings, and has a javascript user clickable theme switcher.
 - Auto automatically displays a dark or light version depending on browser/OS settings.
 - Dark is the dark theme always.
-- Light is the dark theme always.
+- Light is the light theme always.

 ### Colors and Styles